 Action: Quickly revised work schedule to focus on mending the relationship.
 Paid weekly in-person visits to client offices to demonstrate new product features and address any concerns.

-The PAR method is a great way to call extra attention to your top achievements.
-However, keep in mind that this structure takes up much more space than a regular bullet point and can be a bit ponderous if you overuse it.
+The PAR method is a great way to highlight your top achievements.
+However, remember that this structure takes up much more space than a regular bullet point and can be a bit ponderous if you overuse it.
 To keep your resume manageable, consider using PAR for just your top three achievements from your career so far.

 Problem-Solving on Your Cover Letter